 - Return to downward-facing dog and repeat the stretch with your left leg.

 If tight hips are really limiting your mobility, this move may be a more accessible option than other glute stretches.
-Place your hands under the hamstring for a lighter stretch until your can work your way up to the more challenging option of placing the hands on your knee.
+Place your hands under the hamstring for a lighter stretch until you can work your way up to the more challenging option of placing your hands on your knee.

 - Lie on your back with the soles of your feet on the floor.

 - Cross your right ankle over your left knee, keeping your right foot flexed.